DalhousieSpaceSystemsLab/CubeSat-Core/MAIN.md

 # LORIS Core Software documentation

+## LORIS C Standard Proposal
+A proposal to standardize some programming practices in C on the LORIS project can be found in [CSTANDARD.md](/md_src_CSTANDARD.html).

 ## Compiling the Core Software
 A guide on how to compile the repo for PC & ARM can be found in [COMPILING.md](/md_src_COMPILING.html).